All Episodes

 Thank you, sir.

-Well, we we will we will miss you.
+Well, we will miss you.

-Uh the reason I the reason I called, I wanted to talk about the big dig that they had up in Boston, Tip O'Neill's boondoggle.
+The reason I called, I wanted to talk about the big dig that they had up in Boston, Tip O'Neill's boondoggle.

 John Kerry's boondoggle.